Chamber Structure and Wallcrossing in The ADHM Theory of Curves I: Higgs sheaves

-For completeness we summarize the main results on moduli of Higgs sheaves and framed Hitchin pairs used in this paper.
-Let $X$ be a smooth projective curve over an infinite field $K$ of characteristic $0$.
+For completeness we summarize the main results on moduli of Higgs sheaves used in this paper.
+Let $X$ be a smooth projective curve over a field $K$ over $\IC$.
 Let $(M_1,M_2)$ be fixed line bundles on $X$.

 \begin{defi} $(i)$ A Higgs sheaf of type $(r,e)$ on $X$ with coefficient sheaves $(M_1,M_2)$ is a collection $\CE=(E,\Phi_1,\Phi_2)$ where $E$ is a coherent sheaf of type $(r,e)$ on $X$ and

 are morphisms of $\CO_X$-modules satisfying \be \Phi_1\circ (\Phi_2\otimes 1_{M_1}) - \Phi_2\circ (\Phi_1\otimes 1_{M_2}) =0. \ee